 As a result of loans that have a high probability of getting defaulted, banks use write-offs for those loans from their balance sheet.

 When the bank removes the non-performing asset from its books, it receives the tax deduction for the loan amount.
-Moreover, even the loan is written off, the bank has the option to pursue the loan and generate some revenue from that bank.
-The banks also avail the option of selling the defaulted loans to third-party agencies to recover those loans from the customers.
+Moreover, even if the loan is written off, the bank has the option to pursue the loan and generate some revenue from that bank.
+The banks also avail the possibility of selling the defaulted loans to third-party agencies to recover those loans from the customers.

 Whenever a company has to write-off asset faces its impact on the future flow of revenue, as the asset can no longer generate any source of revenue for the company.
-But in spite of that, a company needs to write-off asset which is no longer in use for the company, as it helps the company to become cleaner and also avoid the situation of that asset using resources of another productive asset.
+But despite that, a company needs to write-off asset which is no longer in use for the company, as it helps the company to become cleaner and also avoid the situation of that asset using resources of another productive asset.